knavesec/Max/README.md

-  --users               Return a list of all domain users --comps               Return a list of all domain computers --groups              Return a list of all domain groups --group-members GROUPMEMS
+  --users               Return a list of all domain users --comps               Return a list of all domain computers --groups              Return a list of all domain groups --groups-full         Return a list of all domain groups with all respective group members --group-members GROUPMEMS
-                        Return a list of all members of an input GROUP --groups-full         Return a list of all domain groups with all respective group members --das                 Return a list of all Domain Admins --nolaps              Return a list of all computers without LAPS --unconst             Return a list of all objects configured with Unconstrained Delegation --npusers             Return a list of all users that don't require Kerberos Pre-Auth (AS-REP roastable) --adminto UNAME       Return a list of computers that UNAME is a local administrator to --adminsof COMP       Return a list of users that are administrators to COMP --owned               Return all objects that are marked as owned --owned-groups        Return groups of all owned objects --hvt                 Return all objects that are marked as High Value Targets --desc                Return all users with the description field populated (also returns description) --admincomps          Return all computers with admin privileges to another computer [Comp1-AdminTo->Comp2], printspool + relay = pwned
+                        Return a list of all members of an input GROUP --das                 Return a list of all Domain Admins --dasessions          Return a list of Domain Admin sessions --nolaps              Return a list of all computers without LAPS --unconst             Return a list of all objects configured with Unconstrained Delegation --npusers             Return a list of all users that don't require Kerberos Pre-Auth (AS-REP roastable) --passnotreq          Return a list of all users that have PasswordNotRequired flag set to true --sidhist             Return a list of objects configured with SID History --unsupported         Return a list of computers running an unsupported OS --sessions UNAMESESS  Return a list of computers that UNAME has a session on --adminto UNAMEADMINTO
-  --get-note            Optional, return the "notes" attribute for whatever objects are returned -l                    Optional, apply labels to the columns returned
+                        Return a list of computers that UNAME is a local administrator to --adminsof COMP       Return a list of users that are administrators to COMP --owned               Return all objects that are marked as owned --owned-groups        Return groups of all owned objects --hvt                 Return all objects that are marked as High Value Targets --desc                Return all objects with the description field populated, also returns description for easy grepping --admincomps          Return all computers with admin privileges to another computer [Comp1-AdminTo->Comp2] --get-note            Optional, return the "notes" attribute for whatever objects are returned -l                    Optional, apply labels to the columns returned
 ```

 Few things to note:

-* `users`, `comps`, `groups`, `das`, `unconst`, `npusers`, `owned`, `hvt`, `nolaps` all return simple lists
+* `users`, `comps`, `groups`, `das`, `unconst`, `npusers`, `passnotreq`, `owned`, `hvt`, `nolaps`, `dasessions` all return simple lists
 * `groups-full` returns all domain groups with their respective members in the format `group@domain.local - member_node_name`
 * `group-members` returns all AD objects that are members of the input `GROUP`
+* `owned-groups` returns a list of owned objects with a list of all groups they are a member of, nice for grepping and targeting
-* `desc` returns users configured with a description in the format `username@domain.local - description`
+* `desc` returns all objects configured with a description in the format `objectname - description text`
 * `admincomps` returns computers that are configured with admin rights for another computer in the format `admincomp.domain.local - victimcomp.domain.local`.
 Useful for printspooler + relay attacks
 * `adminto` returns a all computers `UNAME` is local admin to.
 Useful for offline cred spraying & dumps
 * `adminsof` returns a list of all the users that have administrative privileges to `COMP`
+* `sessions` returns a list of all computers that a user has a session on
+* `sidhist` returns a list of objects configured with SID History in the format `username - sid - foreign domain - foreign object name (if found)`
+* `unsupported` returns a list of all machines running unsupported operating systems, with the OS version
 * `get-note` returns the notes of each object, typically used with the `add-note` function in the `mark-*` modules
 * `-l` apply column labels as a header.
 All queries with `get-info` do not return column headers (like "UserName","ComputerName","Description",etc) by default with the query